abdnh/anki-copycat-importer/README.md

 -   Importing of [library decks](https://ankipro.net/library) is not supported.
 Since they are simply scraped from AnkiWeb, you can search and download the decks from [AnkiWeb](https://ankiweb.net/shared/decks) instead.
 -   Importing of study progress and deck options is not supported yet.
+-   AnkiPro is [trying](https://forums.ankiweb.net/t/copycat-importer-ankiapp-ankipro/16734/345) to [prevent](https://forums.ankiweb.net/t/copycat-importer/43883) people from exporting their decks using this add-on.
+You can use [this Chrome extension](https://chromewebstore.google.com/detail/ghmmlnlfpghgbecgkiananhlbfakmcpd) to get your login token then paste it in the text field if you're having trouble logging in via the add-on.

 ## Download